tiddly-gittly/Browser-Extension-Tiddlywiki-Collector/README.md

 ## Usage

 1. Add your Nodejs TiddlyWiki's WebServer API URL to the "Options" of this extension.
+Try [TidGi-Desktop](https://github.com/tiddly-gittly/TidGi-Desktop) for an opensource free local server that works out-of-box.
 2. Click on extension icon to open popup of this extension.
 You can see some buttons to save the page to your wiki.

-## FAQ

-### Can' connect to wiki

-Use `localhost` instead of `192.168.xxx.xxx`, because Firefox will try to add `https` prefix if you are not using localhost, and there is no https on your wiki.

 ## Browser Support